Benaldofire/Responsive-Website/README.md

 # Responsive-Website

 Attempt to create a responsive website.
-Website is called GameArena (temporary name), which will give users the opportunity to find out about current and upcoming video games.
+Website is called Game Domain (temporary name), which will give users the opportunity to find out about current and upcoming video games.

 general outline - currently in progress.